restic/restic/doc/060_forget.rst

   your repository exceeds the value given by ``--max-unused``.
   The default value is false.

+- ``--keep-packs-from`` allows to specify one or more files which contain the names of pack files to always keep.
+This option is handy if some files in the backend cannot or should not be removed, like unavailable/protected files or files you want to keep in order to prevent an early deletion fee.

 -  ``--dry-run`` only show what ``prune`` would do.

 -  ``--verbose`` increased verbosity shows additional statistics for ``prune``.